david-szabo97/Android-Swipe-Collapse-Animation/README.md

 Android Swipe Collapse Animation (Java)
 =========

-A simple example project which shows you how you can setup a RecyclerView to make your items make them collapse when you swipe them.
+A simple example project which shows you how you can setup a RecyclerView to make your items collapse when you swipe them.

 Blog post with more exaplanation can be found on my blog: [Click here to view the blog post](https://messedcode.com/dave/posts/android-java-swipe-collapse-animation)